 - Postdoctoral fellow - Ophthalmology (Wilmer Eye Institute, Johns Hopkins University School of Medicine, 2013)

-- (2017 - Present) Assistant Professor, Department of Pharmaceutics, Virginia Commonwealth University School of Pharmacy
+- (2019 - Present) Blick Scholar Assistant Professor, Department of Pharmaceutics, Ophthalmology, and Massey Cancer Center, Virginia Commonwealth University

-- (2017 - Present) Assistant Professor (affiliate), Department of Ophthalmology, Virginia Commonwealth University School of Medicine
+- (2017 - Present) Assistant Professor, Department of Pharmaceutics, Ophthalmology, and Massey Cancer Center, Virginia Commonwealth University

 - (2017 - Present) Assistant Professor (adjunct), Center for Nanomedicine, Wilmer Eye Institute, Johns Hopkins University, Baltimore, MD